-Malaki Starks: The DawgNation Sunday read on a vital 5-star target
+Malaki Starks: A DawgNation Sunday read on a vital UGA recruiting target

 “That’s my Mom,” Starks said.

 Starks will use the word “Mom” to describe many key women who have shaped his life.
-His actual mother, Tisha, got the coffeemaker she wanted for him for Christmas.
+His actual mother, Tisha, got the coffeemaker she wanted from him for Christmas.

 Dial just gets a big hug like that whenever he sees her.